carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 These are two examples of challenges presented by the video conferencing environment that might send a workshop spinning into dysfunction.
 But, we have all had some practice with video meetings by now, and unless you are exceptionally lucky you have had a few experiences that might contribute to your ideas about what *not* to do.

-During this activity, you will begin by spending about 5 minutes brainstorming with your group to think through some worst-case scenarios for communications between learners and the instructional team.
-You do not need to consider communications *within* the instructional team (e.g. between Helpers and Instructors) just yet -- we will discuss that soon.
+During this activity, you will begin by spending about 5 minutes brainstorming with your group to think through some worst-case scenarios for communications between learners and the instructional team, or within the instructional team.

 > ## Activity 1 (20 min):
 > - Groups 2+:
 >     - Introduce yourselves!
 >     - Assign group roles: moderator, time keeper, note-taker.
 Also, designate one person to share a few key points or questions with the class when you return.
 Plan to rotate these roles as much as possible/practical as we move through the activities today.
 >     - 5 minutes: brainstorm potential communications failures that may occur during a workshop.
+In this case, think in terms of technical failures rather than personal ones.
+What communications challenges are presented by the Zoom environment?
+What scenarious have frustrated you in virtual classes and meetings so far?
 >     - 5 minutes: draft solutions/ pre-emptive plans to create a best-case scenario for communications during your workshop.
 >
 > - Group 1: